kerns/craft-on-ddev/README.md

 ## Usage

-### Start Vite and Get Coding
+### Development

-After installation, start Vite for HMR and live reloading with:
+Start Vite for HMR and live reloading with:

 ```shell
 make dev